 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission to help keep my blog up and running but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

 There are so many product and tools that you could buy this holiday season for your favorite scrapbooker!
 These tools are perfect staples to have on hand for projects of all sizes – crafting, scrapbooking, card making, and so much more!

 The at-home cutting machines are a great investment for any scrapbooker and crafter.
-You can cut on different types of material, print and cut your own designs, or use templates that are offered by the design studios.
+You can cut on different types of material, print and cut your own designs, or use templates.
 The two main options that are hot on the market are the Cricut Explore Air 2 and the Silhouette Cameo 3.
-Both have computer programs that sync with the machine that allows you to create your project and send it to the cutting machine.
+Both companies have computer programs that allows you to make your project and send it to the cutting machine.
 The options are endless with a cutting machine and although it is higher priced, it is well worth the investment.
 Want to know more about the Cricut Explore Air 2?
 I wrote a review of my machine when I upgraded.

 A game changer for many scrapbookers is having an at-home printer.
 There are many different options, but having an at-home printer really helps busy scrapbookers get their projects done.
 There are two different categories to choose from: Mini-Printers and Full Size Printers.
 Both offer great options and I have included the tried and true printers that many scrapbookers use and love.